Zero Configuration Networking (Zeroconf)

 - Allocate IP Multicast addresses without a MADCAP server (future work)

 A final requirement is that the solutions in the four areas must coexist gracefully with larger configured networks.
-Zeroconf protocols MUST NOT cause harm to the network when a machine is plugged into a large network.
+Zeroconf protocols MUST NOT cause harm to the network when a Zeroconf-capable machine is connected to a large network.

 It is important to understand that the purpose of Zero Configuration Networking is not solely to make current personal computer networking easier to use, though this is certainly a useful benefit.
-The long-term goal of Zero Configuration Networking is to enable the creation of entirely new kinds of networked products, products that today would simply not be commercially viable because of the inconvenience and support costs involved in setting up, configuring, and maintaining a network to allow them to operate.
+The long-term goal of Zero Configuration Networking is to enable the creation of entirely new kinds of products that make use of IP networking, such as ubiquitous IP-based home automation and smart home products.
+In 1999, prior to the Zeroconf work, these products would simply not have been commercially viable because of the inconvenience and support costs involved in educating customers about setting up, configuring, operating, and maintaining a network to allow those products to operate.

 - Zeroconf Requirements (draft-ietf-zeroconf-reqts-12.txt) defines the protocol requirements for zero configuration networking.
 This document was never published by the IETF, but the draft is made available here for historical interest.